 INCREDIBLY FLAVORUL EXTRACT

-Imported from Bologna, Italy, local wild cherries are preserved in a rich syrup.
+Imported from Emilia-Romagna, Italy, local wild cherries which are a dark red variety with a sweet and slightly bitter flavor are preserved in a rich syrup.
 Use them as a topping over ice cream, pancakes, pound cake, or in a glass of champagne or seltzer.

 A non-tapered rolling pin applies pressure evenly, so that your pie crust is of even thickness from the center to the edges.

 GREAT PASTRY BOARD

 This reversible board functions in such a way that one side can be used for work with dough to keep it smooth all the time and the other side as a cutting board.

 ALL THE ESSENTIAL PAN SHAPES FOR GREAT BAKING

 We may earn a commission when you use one of our links to make a purchase.